Second order asymptotics for Brownian motion in a heavy tailed Poissonian potential: Moment asymptotics

 From now on, we set $\xi(x)=-V_{\omega}(x)$.
 In order to prove Theorem~\ref{annealed} by applying Theorem~\ref{GK}, we first need to show that $H(t)$, which is obviously finite for all $t$, is close to the first term of the asymptotics.
-The following lemma establishes this, and also verifies Assumption (H). \begin{lem} \end{lem} \begin{proof} It follows from~\eqref{Laplace} that
+The following lemma establishes this, and also verifies Assumption (H). \begin{lemma} \end{lemma} \emph{Proof} It follows from \eqref{Laplace} that